Business Owner's Policy (BOP) vs. General Liability Insurance

 • High-value equipment is stolen from a construction site overnight.
 Commercial property insurance can help cover replacement costs.

-How purchasing a Business Owner’s Policy can save you money?
+How a BOP can save you money

 NEXT customers automatically save up to 10% when choosing a BOP rather than purchasing general liability and commercial property insurance separately.*